m4ttsch/omscs-notes-notes/information-security/authentication.md

 How is authentication implemented with a smart card?

 Often, the authentication flow will include a **challenge-response**.
 In challenge-response the system may send some sequence of characters to the token, and the token will send back a response based on this challenge.
-This response can be the same sequence encrypted with the token’s private key, for example.
+This response can be the same sequence encrypted with the token's private key, for example.

 Thus, the system can authenticate the smart card and, by proxy, the user in possession of the smart card.

 One obvious ramification of this approach is that the users must be in physical possession of the smart card in order to authenticate.
-If you leave your smart card at home, you’ll have to go back at get it.
+If you leave your smart card at home, you'll have to go back at get it.

 In addition, a smart card needs special hardware - such as a card reader - installed in order to communicate with the system.
 This added requirement adds cost to the implementation of this type of authentication system.